Bali Institute Staff

-Her initial ideas have grown into the ongoing discovery of ways to integrate the indigenous intelligence of Bali with a variety of curriculum, transformative learning and leadership-building opportunities for people of all ages.
-She has helped develop a growing list of universities and high school programs from around the world who are bringing students to Bali Institute to co-create courses that weave in cultural immersion, service, leadership and learning experiences.
+Emerging was a way to integrate the indigenous intelligence of Bali with a variety of curriculum, transformative learning and leadership-building opportunities for people of all ages.
+She helped develop a growing list of universities and high school summer programs from around the world, with students coming every spring and summer to be part of Bali Institute capacities to provide immersive cultural learning.

 Click here to read “Why A Trip to Bali Should Be on Your Bucket List”